Origins What is Buddhism Doctrines Comparison The Truth

 The Truth of Suffering

-Life is characterised by suffering.
+Life is characterized by suffering.
 Birth, aging, illness, death, separation from what we love, and not getting what we desire — all is suffering.

 II